Online Robust Reinforcement Learning with General Function Approximation: Robust Bellman Operator with Function Approximation

-\end{lem} A similar result is derived for a fixed distribution (the offline dataset distribution) in \citep{NeurIPS2022_RobustRLOffline_Panaganti,Arxiv2024_ModelFreeRobustRL_Panaganti}, whereas we show it simultaneously hold for any policy and its induced distribution. \Cref{lem:1} shows that our empirical functional optimization yields a uniformly accurate approximation to the robust Bellman operator under the $\mathcal{L}^1(\mu^\pi)$ norm.
-Crucially, the error is controlled \emph{globally} with respect to the visitation measure $\mu^\pi$, rather than pointwise in $(s,a)$.
-This global control is what we leverage later to define our robust confidence sets and the global error term that drives the design and analysis of our main algorithm. \begin{rem}[Relation to $\varphi$-regularized RMDPs \citep{Arxiv2024_ModelFreeRobustRL_Panaganti}] Assumption~\ref{ass:approx_dual_realizability} and Lemma~\ref{lem:1} build on the dual functional machinery first developed by \citep{NeurIPS2022_RobustRLOffline_Panaganti} and subsequently employed by \citep{Arxiv2024_ModelFreeRobustRL_Panaganti} for $\varphi$-regularized RMDPs in a hybrid setting, where the policy value includes a Lagrangian penalty $\lambda$ with $\lambda>0$ and the guarantees scale with $(\lambda+H)$.
-Although the $\varphi$-regularized RMDPs recovers the standard RMDPs with $\lambda=0$, our result cannot be obtained directly.
-This is due to that, the analysis in \citep{Arxiv2024_ModelFreeRobustRL_Panaganti} is carried out explicitly for $\lambda>0$ and we cannot set $\lambda=0$ in their analysis to obtain ours. \end{rem}
+A similar result is derived for a fixed distribution (the offline dataset distribution) in \cite{NeurIPS2022_RobustRLOffline_Panaganti,Arxiv2024_ModelFreeRobustRL_Panaganti}, whereas we show it simultaneously hold for any policy and its induced distribution.
+Lemma \ref{lem:tv_operator_approx_be} shows that our empirical functional optimization yields a uniformly accurate approximation to the robust Bellman operator under the $\mathcal{L}^1(\mu^\pi;\mathbb R^2)$ norm.
+Crucially, the error is controlled \emph{globally} with respect to the distribution $\mu^\pi$, rather than pointwise in $(s,a)$.
+This global control is what we leverage later to define our robust confidence sets and the global error term that drives the design and analysis of our main algorithm.